antowirantoIO/basa-sunda/Command.md

 ```

 ```
-kalo foo lebih gede 3
+lamun foo leuwih gede 3
-  spill "its bigger than 3"
+  nyetak "its bigger than 3"
-perhaps foo itu 3
+munmeureun foo saruajeung 3
-  spill "foo is 3"
+  nyetak "foo is 3"
-kalogak
+munhenteu
-  spill "its smaller than 3"
+  nyetak "its smaller than 3"
-udahan
+cekap

 // transform to
 if(foo > 3){